 Since the Bank primarily conducts banking operations in California's Central Valley, its operations and cash flows are subject to changes in the economic condition of the Central Valley.
 Our business results are dependent in large part upon the business activity, population, income levels, deposits and real estate activity in the Central Valley, and declines in economic conditions can have adverse material effects upon the Bank.
-In addition, the Central Valley remains largely dependent on agriculture.
-A downturn in agriculture and agricultural related business could indirectly and adversely affect the Company as many borrowers and customers are involved in, or are impacted to some extent, by the agricultural industry.
-While a great number of our borrowers are not directly involved in agriculture, they would likely be impacted by difficulties in the agricultural industry since many jobs in our market areas are ancillary to the regular production, processing, marketing and sale of agricultural commodities.
-The state of California is currently experiencing the worst drought in recorded history, and, of course, it is not possible to predict the potential impact on businesses and consumers located in the Company's market areas or the duration of the drought.

-The residential real estate markets in the five county region from Merced to Kern has strengthened since 2013 and that trend has continued into the fourth guarter of 2016.
+The residential real estate markets in the five county region from Merced to Kern has strengthened since 2013 and that trend has continued into the fourth quarter of 2017.
 The severe declines in residential construction and home prices that began in 2008 have ended and home prices are now rising on a year-over-year basis.
 The sustained period of double-digit price declines from 2008-2011 adversely impacted the Company's operations and increased the levels of nonperforming assets, increased expenses related to foreclosed properties, and decreased profit margins.
 As the Company continues its business development and expansion efforts throughout its market areas, it will also maintain its commitment to the reduction of nonperforming assets and provision of options for borrowers experiencing difficulties.
 Those options include combinations of rate and term concessions, as well as forbearance agreements with borrowers.
-Median sales prices and housing start numbers improved in the five county region from Merced to Kern between June 2013 and December 2016.
+Median sales prices and housing start numbers improved in the five county region from Merced to Kern beginning in 2013.